Free US Shipping for orders $49+

 Avocados

 Avocados have got a whopping 10.5 grams of fiber per cup plus lots of vitamin C, E, and potassium.
 And, they’re full of folate.
 They are also full of amazing fatty acids that can do wonders for your health.
-These fats can support your skin’s natural oil barrier and help protect your skin from harmful UV rays.15 The healthy fats in avocados can also support a healthy weight and heart.16
+These fats can support your skin’s natural oil barrier and help protect your skin from harmful UV rays.15 The healthy fats in avocados can also support healthy weight loss and a healthy heart.16

 Walnuts, Macadamia Nuts, Or Pistachios

 Here’s a secret: Some “nuts” are really just seeds.
 Cashews, for instance, are seeds and they’re also full of lectins.
 And peanuts are actually legumes.
 Of course, legumes are lectin bombs, so you’ve got to stay away from them.
 But real nuts – like walnuts, macadamia nuts, and pistachios – can do great things for your health.
-In fact, nuts can help support a healthy heart and blood pressure.17
+In fact, nuts can help support a healthy heart and blood pressure.17 Love macadamias?
+Check out our delicious polyphenol macadamia bars over here.

 1 Oz Of Extra Dark Chocolate

 Indulge in an ounce of extra dark chocolate as an afternoon snack.
 The real benefit of chocolate lies in plant-derived cocoa, which is the main ingredient in commercial chocolate.18 Cocoa is full of antioxidants and flavonoids which have amazing health properties.
-Some of these benefits include supporting your body in the fight against free radicals, and supporting heart health.19
+Some of these benefits include supporting your body in the fight against free radicals, and supporting heart health

 TIPS TO HELP YOU STICK TO A LECTIN-FREE DIET

 You know what they say — knowledge is power.
 Studying the differences between high and low lectin foods might help you to make the best choices.
-Read up on lectins, and familiarize yourself with the foods that contain them.
-Here are some other tips for lectin-free success:
+So, read up on lectins, and familiarize yourself with the foods that contain them.

 • Chat with your doctor.
 It’s a good idea to speak with your healthcare professional whenever you try a new diet.
 But your doctor can even help you test for lectin sensitivity.
 They’ll also help you strategize an eating plan customized to your health and dietary preferences.